joonas-fi/joonas.fi/blog/_posts/2017/2017-03-06-implementing-your-hiring-process-with-c-trivia.md

 ![](/images/2017/03/toggl-2.png)

-I think I got most of those right, except for the buffer overflow thing (maybe all garbage collected languages have buffer bounds checks?).
-The concurrency question can probably be debated though.
+I think I got most of those right, except for maybe the concurrency question.
+Perhaps the question implied that the problem benefits from concurrency, while I was thinking that for non-concurrent problems non-concurrent code definitely uses less CPU and RAM because no context switching and no threading/synchronization overhead is needed.

+Buffer overflows are protected by bounds checks, which is not an explicit feature of GC-based languages but practically all of them implement bounds checks, so it might be debatable.

 ![](/images/2017/03/toggl-3.png)